 Medical textiles are used for:

-- Extracorporeal devices (artificial organs, etc), and sanitary products.
+3. Extracorporeal devices (artificial organs, etc) and sanitary products.

 Surgical textiles used by medical staff belong to the classification of health and hygiene products.
 Some products have strength, flexibility, absorption, or biodegradability.

-Hence, medical textiles are a significant piece of different specialized materials, from huge amounts of dispensable items for child diapers, female cleanliness, and grown-up urinary incontinence.
-According to a logical perspective, medical textiles are at the interface of specialized disciplines and life sciences; from one perspective, technological viewpoints include material apparatus, material science, measure control, testing and affirmation, and so on, which are essential for the creation of top-notch clinical materials.
+Hence, medical textiles are a significant piece of specialized materials, from huge amounts of dispensable items for child diapers, female cleanliness, and grown-up urinary incontinence.
+According to a logical perspective, medical textiles are at the interface of specialized disciplines and life sciences; from one perspective, technological viewpoints include material apparatus, material science, measure control, testing and affirmation, and so on, which are essential for creating top-notch clinical materials.

 Importance of Health Textile

 Medical textiles are necessary for preventing and fighting infections.
-Medical fabrics provide us with an inexpensive way to protect health care personal and their patients from viruses, bacteria, and others microorganisms.
+Medical fabrics provide us with an inexpensive way to protect healthcare personal and their patients from viruses, bacteria, and other microorganisms.

 Medical fabric made of high-quality fibers can prevent the growth of dangerous bacteria.
 It is used in personal care areas where the accumulation of hazardous bacteria may be harmful to health.
-Metal salt compounds that ultimately fight bacteria and fungi.
-The fiber composite material is embedded in the fiber matrix so that it can be cleaned and wear-resistant.
+Metal salt compounds ultimately fight bacteria and fungi.
+The fiber composite material is embedded in the fiber matrix to be cleaned and wear-resistant.

 Future Application of Medical Textile